Graduate Admission for International Students

 - Submit the online application for admission.
 The application fee of $40 is waived.

 - An official transcript of your college/university academic record with marks, translated into English, if necessary.

 - Two letters of recommendation.

 - Official Test of English as a Foreign Language (TOEFL) if English is not your first language.
-Candidates must provide a score equivalent to a minimum 550 (pbt), 79 (ibt).
-An equivalent score on the IELTS is acceptable.
+Candidates must provide a TOEFL score equivalent to a minimum 79 (IBT) or 550 (PBT).
+An equivalent score on the IELTS of a 6.0 or higher is also acceptable.

 - A financial declaration of support or certified bank statement indicating the applicant’s or family or sponsor’s ability to pay the costs associated with attending college in the United States.